BIRSBiointegration/whitePaper/manuscript.md

 - Incorporation of existing biological knowledge
   - ‘From discovery to detection’ (Meuleman + debrief), time is ripe to include more knowledge in our data driven approaches
-- Challenge: Partial cell overlap (but no features matching) and No overlap were not addressed
+- Challenge: Partial cell overlap (but no features matching) and No overlap were not addressed -->

-### Managing differences in scale and size for datasets that do not match cells or features
+### Managing differences in scale and size across datasets
-- Hackathons datasets did not match cells or features.
-  - scNMTQ-seq: MOFA limitation when # features vary (and size of datasets).
-  - seqFish: greedy approach to select the best gene subset (Alexis, size); consider batch effect removal method (Amrit, scale)

-- Consensus on projection based methods, even if pre-processing was applied (Table)
-- Additional weighting is needed (e.g. Arora, Abadi).
+**potentially move this section higher? and amend order in table**

+As all studies in our hackathon did not match either cells or features, different types of techniques were used to address the differences in scale or resolution across data sets.
+For sc spatial and sc proteomics, participants focused on a common set of genes (via feature selection in sc spatial) or proteins.
+The scNMT-seq study that included overlap between cells raised the issue of differences in data set size (e.g. number of features).
+Some projection-based methods can be limited in this setting (e.g. MOFA), requiring a similar number of features in each data set, whilst others such as PLS / sGCCA are not limited by such constraint and enabled flexible analysis (Abadi).
+Difference in data scale may result in one data set contributing to either too much variation or noise during data integration. techniques such as re-scaling (Jenagan), batch effect removal approaches, such as Combat [@doi: 10.1093/biostatistics/kxj037] (Singh), or weighting specific data sets (Arora, Abadi) were considered and all offer further improvement in the analyses.

 ![Figure caption:
 A) scSpatial: required overlap of features (genes), but cells do not overlap.
 Cell type prediction for seqFISH data was performed based on scRNA-seq (known) [credit: Amrit Singh / Kris S]
 B) scProteomics: a small number of features overlap (proteins) but patients and cells do not overlap.
 Data imputation (?), spatial co-localization or cell type prediction was performed   [credit: Lauren Hsu and Pratheepan Jenagan / Kris S]
 C) scNMT-seq: cells are matching across assays but features do not overlap.
 Data integration was performed [credit: Al Abadi / Kris S]
-D) Nor cells nor features are matching  [credit: Chen Meng / Kris S]](images/summary_fig_person.png){@fig:summary-person}
+D) Nor cells nor features are matching  [credit: Chen Meng / Kris S]](images/summary_fig_person.png){@fig:common}

 Table: Different methods were used in the hackathon. * indicates the method was not applied on the hackathon data.
-For some common challenges, ‘bulk’ indicates the method was originally developed for bulk omics, 'sc’ indicates the method was specifically developed specifically for single cell data {#tbl:example-id}
+For some common challenges, ‘bulk’ indicates the method was originally developed for bulk omics, 'sc’ indicates the method was specifically developed specifically for single cell data **table will include links to vignettes** {#tbl:common}

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}